Defense Secretary Lloyd Austin is hospitalized again, weeks after cancer treatment

 "We did not handle this right and I did not handle this right," Austin said.
 "I should have told the president about my cancer diagnosis.
 I should have also told my team and the American public, and I take full responsibility."

-The Pentagon said Austin's security detail took him to the Walter Reed National Military Medical Center on Sunday.
+The Pentagon said Austin's security detail took him to the Walter Reed National Military Medical Center on Sunday and that it would provide updates on his condition.

-Ryder added that Austin was "retaining the functions and duties of his office," and that the deputy secretary was prepared to assume the role if necessary.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.